Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/13-real-time-dashboards.md

 1. Open a new browser tab and paste the copied link to navigate to the shared dashboard.
 Sign in again with your credentials if prompted.

 1. Explore the dashboard, using it to see the latest information about bikes and empty bike docks across the city.

+### Review

+In this lab, you learned how to:

+- Create and configure an eventhouse for managing real-time event data.
+- Set up an eventstream to process and organize incoming events.
+- Add a source to ingest real-time data into the eventstream.
+- Add a destination to route processed data for storage or further analysis.
+- Create a real-time dashboard to visualize streaming data.
+- Build a base query to retrieve and structure dashboard data.
+- Add parameters to make dashboard queries dynamic and interactive.
+- Add additional pages to the dashboard for better organization.
+- Configure auto-refresh to keep dashboard visualizations updated in real time.
+- Save and share the dashboard to collaborate and provide real-time insights to others.